CyberHound 365

 Weak authentication and Conditional Access evasion

 Policy 20 and 24 requires the stronger protection of Password-less MFA.
-Policy 21 and 22 together prevent the blind-spot that would otherwise been created with Policy 20, of evading Conditional Access (and hence MFA) by accessing either from a non-windows device or from outside UK.
+Policy 21 and 22 together prevent the blind-spot that would otherwise been created with Policy 20 by accessing either from a non-windows device or from outside UK.
 Policy 25 prevents the blind-spot of Policy 24, and Policy 27 prevents the blind-spot of Policy 26.
 Policy 29 prevents POS access should the device become non compliant, such as when an OS update has not been implemented in line with the compliance policy.
 Threats mitigated:

-If you're implementing Microsoft Conditional Access (or planning to) as part of your cyber security strategy, and you'd like a complete strategy or policy review, get in touch, and we can make that happen.
+If you're implementing Microsoft Conditional Access (or planning to) as part of your cyber security strategy, and you would like a complete strategy or policy review, get in touch, and we can make that happen.

 Louis’ background is electronic engineering, a Master’s degree in telecommunications, and is a CISSP certified cybersecurity professional.